 In 1950, Bunting published his first full-length collection, Poems: 1950.
 This debut was followed by The Spoils (1965), First Book of Odes and Loquitur (1965).
 However, Bunting remained largely unknown until the publication of his long autobiographical poem "Briggflatts" in 1966.
 The critic, Cyrill Connelly, called "Briggflatts" "the finest long poem to have been published in England since T.S.
 Eliot's Four Quartets," and Bunting received both an Arts Council Bursary and a Northern Arts Poetry Fellowship following its publication.
 Bunting's Collected Poems was published in 1968; the second edition was released in 1980.

 Bunting died in Hexham, Northumberland on April 17, 1985.
-He is buried in Briggflatts, the Quaker meetinghouse which was the namesake of his most famous poem.
+He is buried in Brigflatts, the Quaker meetinghouse that was the namesake of his most famous poem.